LandmakTechnology/package-management/JENKINS-INSTALLATION/Jenkins-Docker-Installation.md

-# Jenkins Installation And Setup In AWS EC2 Ubuntu or Amazon Linux Instnace.
+# Jenkins Installation And Setup In AWS EC2 Ubuntu or Amazon Linux Instnace Using Docker.

 #### Prerequisite
  + AWS Acccount.